karmi/retire/README.markdown

 ```

 It may well be reasonable to wrap the index creation logic declared with `Tire.index('urls').create`
-in a class method of your model, in a module method, etc, so have better control on index creation when
+in a class method of your model, in a module method, etc, to have better control on index creation when
-bootstrapping your application with Rake tasks or when setting up the test suite.
+bootstrapping the application with Rake tasks or when setting up the test suite.
 _Tire_ will not hold that against you.

 You may have just stopped wondering: what if I have my own `settings` class method defined?